 Quick Info and Help

-Important: Do not confuse the square brackets that indicate optional arguments with the square brackets that enclose identifiers in the actual expression.
+2 Optional arguments are enclosed in square brackets ().
+The argument that you are currently typing is displayed in bold text.
+Don't confuse the square brackets that indicate optional arguments with the square brackets that enclose identifiers in the actual expression.

-Overview of the Expression Builder
+Using the expanded Expression Builder

 The Expression Elements list displays the top-level elements that are available for you to build an expression, such as database objects, functions, constants, operators, and common expressions.
 The contents of this list are different depending on the context you are in.
 For example, if you are typing an expression in the Control Source property of a form, the list contains different items than if you are typing an expression in the Validation Rule property of a table.